hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_median.rst

 Research Notebooks
 ##################

-The following research notebooks can be used to better understand labelling excess over median.
+The following research notebooks can be used to better understand labeling excess over median.

 * `Excess Over Median Example`_